shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “I’m fine, just need to walk it off.”

 “This one heals you.”
-Gale laid a paw on Gra, glowing the pain away.
-Green ooze boiled away and his wounds closed.
+Gale laid a paw on Gra, glowing the pain away as the green ooze boiled away and his wounds closed.

 “Thanks.”